Appendix E: Education Leading to Employment and Career Training (ELECT)

 For FW participants:

 The SC category is a time-limited budget.
 The End Date can be extended in 1-year increments until the student is no longer participating in the ELECT program.
+A new FW application is not required for renewal.
+The participant is responsible for reporting any changes to household composition and earned income that could impact a participant’s ongoing eligibility for FW.

 4. CODING